-- 2) The safety and process engineers of the vehicle and the maintenance procedure assess for each connection compromise state what the severity of impact on safety (and perhaps other factors) will be if the attacker manages to reach this state.
+- The security experts identify the threats against the key establishment method under investigation, and assess for each connection compromise state the likelihood that this state can be reached by an attacker. - 2) The safety and process engineers of the vehicle and the maintenance procedure assess for each connection compromise state what the severity of impact on safety (and perhaps other factors) will be if the attacker manages to reach this state.
 Moreover, they explore whether and how the impact can be mitigated by process measures. - 3) At synchronization points safety and security experts together decide whether the combination of the current assessments of threat likelihood and safety impact result in an acceptable risk level.
 If not the workflow will be repeated in an iterative fashion until an optimal solution is reached.
 Finally, assurance levels for the security components and the mitigation safety measures will be derived, and forwarded for development, or product integration respectively.

-We will discuss a workflow for the activities of Part (2) in more detail in Section IV since this is where simulation plays a crucial role throughout.
-Part (1) will only be illustrated via our case study.
-Here simulation might also play an important role, e.g. to analyse channel properties with respect to a SDP scheme.
-For a detailed analysis we employ the tools for formal protocol verification, such as the Tamarin Protocol Verifier [6].
+We will discuss a workflow for the activities of Part (2) in more detail in Section V since this is where simulation plays a crucial role throughout.
+Part (1) will be illustrated via our case study.
+Here simulation might also play an important role, e.g., to analyse channel properties with respect to a SDP scheme.
+For a detailed analysis we employ the tools for formal protocol verification, such as the Tamarin Protocol Verifier [7].